sphinx-doc/sphinx/doc/extdev/appapi.rst

    .. versionadded:: 0.5

-.. event:: include-read (app, relative_path, parent_docname, content)
+.. event:: include-read (app, relative_path, parent_docname, source)

    Emitted when a file has been read with the :dudir:`include` directive.
    The *relative_path* argument is a :py:class:`~pathlib.Path` object representing